LinaVysnia/library_management_syst/README.md

 ## Database Setup

-This project uses MySQL and is tailored for Windows.
+This project uses MySQL and the guide is tailored for Windows.
 Follow these steps to set up the database:

-0. Use a Windows machine
+0. **Use a Windows machine**

 1. **Install MySQL:**
     * Download and install the MySQL Community Server from [https://dev.mysql.com/downloads/mysql/](https://dev.mysql.com/downloads/mysql/).